hghcomphys/hghcomphys.github.io/_posts/2026-04-08-gpu-computing-in-python3-and-cuda-book.md

 ---
-title: "My New Book: GPU Computing with Python 3 and CUDA"
+title: "Our New Book: GPU Computing with Python 3 and CUDA"
 categories:
   - Python
 tags: